-Ireland's Experience Brands are at the heart of how we communicate Ireland's unique offering to the visitor.
-They bring it to life, creating the motivation for visitors to come here by defining its diverse character in a way they can more easily understand.
+Ireland's Experience Brands are at the heart of 'Tourism Brand Ireland'.
+They bring it to life, create the motivation for visitors to visit the Island of Ireland by defining its diverse character in a way potential visitors can understand.
 The Experience Brands provide the competitive advantage that separates us from our competitors.

 An Experience Brand therefore must be unique enough to stand out in the international marketplace and stimulate demand.
-Each Experience Brand must have a clear proposition which ensures that a consistent approach is taken to the identification and development of memorable tourism experiences within these brands.
-Each Experience Brand must be distinctive in the international marketplace and differentiate itself from other Experience Brands in Ireland and in other destinations.
+Each Experience Brand must have a clear consumer lead proposition which ensures that a consistent approach is taken to the identification and development of memorable tourism experiences within these brands.
+Each Experience Brand must be distinctive in the international marketplace and differentiate itself from other Experience Brands within the Island of Ireland and in other destinations.